JasonSignatures/alx-backend-python/README.md

 pip install mysql-connector-python

-Configuration: You must update the DB_CONFIG dictionary in seed.py with your personal MySQL credentials (user, password, host) before running.# alx-backend-python
+Configuration: You must update the DB_CONFIG dictionary in seed.py with your personal MySQL credentials (user, password, host) before running.